 Symptoms and Signs

-Disease symptoms caused by Celery mosaic virus include yellowing of foliage, mosaic and/or mottling patterns on leaves, vein clearing, and curled, crinkled, or otherwise distorted foliage.
-On older leaves necrotic leaf spots may develop.
+Disease symptoms caused by Celery mosaic virus, also known as CeMV, include yellowing of foliage, mosaic or mottling patterns on leaves, vein clearing, and curled, crinkled, or otherwise distorted foliage.
+Necrotic leaf spots may develop on older leaves.
 Plants are sometimes stunted.
 Outer petioles grow horizontally, giving the plant a flattened appearance.
-Certain strains of the virus may cause more severe symptoms than other strains.
+The severity of symptoms can vary depending on the strain of the virus.

 Comments on the Disease

-Celery mosaic is the most common viral disease of celery.
-The virus is not reported to be seedborne; it is vectored by aphids.
-Celery is the primary host of this disease.
+Celery mosaic virus is the most common viral disease of celery, and celery is its primary host.
+The virus is vectored by aphids.
+It is not reported to be seedborne.

 Management